suparno89/PPG-to-BP-Prediction-convnets/README.md

 # PPG-to-BP-Prediction-convnets

-This repository contains the code for the AIME submission #65
+This repository contains the code for the AIME2020 submission #65

 Here we have two approaches to predict BP from Photoplethysmograms (PPG signal)